Thermidor: Thermidor in revolution

 The Thermidorian Reaction, Revolution of Thermidor, or simply Thermidor refers to the coup of 9 Thermidor (27 July 1794) in which the Committee of Public Safety led by Maximilien Robespierre was sidelined and its leaders arrested and guillotined, resulting in the end of the Reign of Terror.
 The new regime, known as The Directory, introduced more conservative policies aimed at stabilizing the revolutionary government.

 Consequently, for historians of revolutionary movements, the term Thermidor has come to mean the phase in some revolutions when the political pendulum swings back towards something resembling a pre-revolutionary state, and power slips from the hands of the original revolutionary leadership.
 Leon Trotsky, in his book The Revolution Betrayed, refers to the rise of Joseph Stalin and the accompanying post-revolutionary bureaucracy as the "Soviet Thermidor".

 Thermidor in culture

 The food Lobster Thermidor was named, directly or indirectly, after the month.
-(Sometimes it is said that it was first prepared for Napoleon I during the month of Thermidor; others say that it was created by Tony Girod at the Café de Paris to celebrate the opening of a play called Thermidor.)
+Sometimes it is said that it was first prepared for Napoleon I during the month of Thermidor.
+Others say that it was created by Tony Girod at the Café de Paris, to celebrate the opening of a play called Thermidor.

-Thermidor is also the name of a story revolving around the end of the French Revolution in Neil Gaiman's The Sandman, issue #29.
+Thermidor is the name of a story revolving around the end of the French Revolution in Neil Gaiman's The Sandman, issue #29.

-"Thermidor" and "Thermidor 2" were lobster-like robots on Robot Wars.

-A man by the name of "Thermidor" is the leader of the ORCA reactionary group in the video game Armored Core: For Answer.
-Additionally, in the game, ORCA launches a large-scale offensive on "13 Thermidor", as the game narration states that "for many, the chaos began in early July" (although it had been August by now).

 There is a song recorded by J-pop artist Nana Mizuki by the name of "Thermidor".
-Its lyrics talk about a person in love that is also rethinking his or her personal feelings after realizing that the person they love has changed, and so has the person.
+Its lyrics talk about a person in love that is also rethinking their personal feelings after realizing that the person they love has changed, and so has the person.
 Its lyrics mimic the modern definition of Thermidor.

-The events of the Thermidorean Reaction are also referenced in an album by California punk-rock band Shinobu, which is appropriately titled "10 Thermidor", and has tracks named both "9 Thermidor" and "10 Thermidor" on the album.